dirkholz/GlobFit/README.rst

   sudo apt-get install libopenscenegraph-dev libcgal-dev

-GlobFit is using Matlab's fmincon as otimizer, i.e., Matlab is required.
+GlobFit is using Matlab's fmincon as optimizer, i.e., Matlab is required.